Will the Leader of the House please give us the forthcoming business?

 I thank the Leader of the House for announcing the business for next week.
 I fully endorse what she said and what you said, Mr Speaker, about the Voice & Vote exhibition in Westminster Hall.

 As Gareth Southgate’s finest get ready to face the might of Belgium, the Prime Minister, almost ironically, is off to Brussels today.
-I wonder who will fare best in the battles with Barnier’s barmy bureaucrat army.
+I wonder who will fare better in the battles with Barnier’s barmy bureaucrat army.
 Where Gareth Southgate has Harry Kane as his mercurial, talismanic front man, the Prime Minister has, well, the Foreign Secretary and his woeful disciplinary record and tendency to mouth off at his own side before being offered up for transfer.
 Where Southgate’s side is a well-organised, disciplined unit, the Prime Minister’s could not be more shambolic and undisciplined—they are more likely to score a series of own goals.
 As all the St George’s flags go up today, we can all join in: we only sing when we’re leaving.

 May we please have a debate on all this dark money that is running rampant through some political parties in this House?
 Earlier this week, an investigation by BBC Northern Ireland shone a shocking light on the practices of former Scottish Conservative vice-chair Richard Cook and some of the leave campaign’s funding.
 The investigation raises further questions about donations to the Scottish Conservatives.